Primary Care with a Physician

 Nurses will see clients for many reasons including: immunizations, injections, blood pressure monitoring, well-woman examination, well-baby examination, preventative testing, education, follow-up appointments, assisting with medical paperwork, etc. They are the primary contact for system navigation and care coordination.
 They are the liaison with community services to ensure continuity of care.
 Nurses can give medications but they do not prescribe.
 They run programs, triage calls and support the doctors and nurse practitioners in appointments.

-Our social workers and psychotherapists provide individual and group counselling, client assessments, and cognitive behaviour therapy (CBT).
+Our social workers and psychotherapists provide individual and group counselling, client assessments, and cognitive behaviour therapy (CBT), and system navigation.
 They are the community connection for a variety of health services (referrals to community resources) and consult with providers to ensure the best care plan is provided.
 Our social workers and psychotherapists also lead health promotion groups in the community including wellness, self-management, anxiety and depression groups.